 It’s taken love and determination for 9-year-old Cassie’s family to protect her from the realities of racism and violence in the 1930s Deep South.
 But when night riders start threatening African-Americans in her community, the truth can’t be hidden any longer.
 Cassie will have to harden her heart, but in the process, she’ll gain new perspective on her father’s deep attachment to the precious land they own.
 Set in Depression-Era Mississippi, this stunning novel tshows prejudice and violence through the eyes of an innocent, but it's primarily a story of one family's pride, integrity, and love for one another.
 Cassie's story continues in Let The Circle Be Unbroken and The Road to Memphis, and in the long-awaited conclusion to the saga, All the Days Past, All the Days to Come.

 When the Taliban, an authoritarian Islamic fundamentalist regime, takes control of Afghanistan, Parvana, her mother, and sisters suddenly can't go to school, work outside the home, or even appear in public without being covered.
 When her father is arrested because of his foreign education, the family is soon in dire straights.
 So Parvana takes a bold step: she cuts her hair, disguises herself as a boy, and sets off to earn money.
-The first volume in a series about life under the Taliban regime — and after it — is suspenseful and all too timely, even years after it was written.
+The first volume in a series about living under Taliban oppression — and after it — is suspenseful and all too timely, even years after it was written.
 The series continues with Parvana's Journey and Mud City, which are also collected in a single volume in The Breadwinner Trilogy, and in My Name is Parvana; the book has also been adapted into an acclaimed animated film.